Nagpal45/course-projects/README.md

 # course-projects

-Organised 2022 web dev course projects into one repo
+Organised 2022 web dev course projects into one repo.